blodsvorr/ripples/README.md

 # ripples
-2D Ripples from a s String of Zeros &amp; Spaces
+2D Ripples from a String of Zeros &amp; Spaces

 https://blodsvorr.github.io/ripples/